Jews: History

-Israel and Judah
+Ancient Israel and Judah

 The earliest recorded evidence of a people by the name of Israel appears in the Merneptah Stele, which dates to around 1200 BCE.
 The majority of scholars agree that this text refers to the Israelites, a group that inhabited the central highlands of Canaan, where archaeological evidence shows that hundreds of small settlements were constructed between the 12th and 10th centuries BCE.
-The Israelites differentiated themselves from neighboring peoples through various distinct characteristics including religious practices, prohibition on intermarriage, and an emphasis on genealogy and family history.
+The Israelites differentiated themselves from neighboring peoples through various distinct characteristics, including religious practices, prohibition on intermarriage, and an emphasis on genealogy and family history.

 In the 10th century BCE, two neighboring Israelite kingdoms—the northern Kingdom of Israel and the southern Kingdom of Judah—emerged.
 Since their inception, they shared ethnic, cultural, linguistic and religious characteristics despite a complicated relationship.
 Israel, with its capital mostly in Samaria, was larger and wealthier, and soon developed into a regional power.
 In contrast, Judah, with its capital in Jerusalem, was less prosperous and covered a smaller, mostly mountainous territory.
 However, while in Israel the royal succession was often decided by a military coup d'état, resulting in several dynasty changes, political stability in Judah was much greater, as it was ruled by the House of David for the whole four centuries of its existence.
 Scholars also describe Biblical Jews as a 'proto-nation', in the modern nationalist sense, comparable to classical Greeks, the Gauls and the British Celts.